 Caroline Ward is an artist, designer and researcher whose practice spans moving image, performance, digital interaction and installation.
 Her critical practice explores the public imagination as a contested site and care as an ethic, informed by architecture, human sciences and technology, and focused on posthuman perspectives.
 She has a Masters in Research at The Royal College of Art.
 She has worked as designer and researcher at BBC Future Experiences, The Helen Hamlyn Centre for Design and currently, The Wellcome Trust.
 In 2019 Caroline was awarded a British Council research bursary and a Jerwood Fellowship at Manchester International Festival.

-Trained originally as a neuroscientist, with a PhD from The University of Manchester, Erinma went on to work in Science TV before securing a Sci-Art NESTA fellowship to evolve her practice through scriptwriting, filmmaking and digital participation.
-As an EAVE-trained producer, she has executive produced film slates and exhibitions for B3 Media and currently curates a public series of talks, film and exhibits at Sheffield International Documentary Festival.
+Trained as a neuroscientist, with a PhD from The University of Manchester, Erinma worked in broadcast science TV before securing a Sci-Art fellowship to evolve her practice through scriptwriting, filmmaking and digital participation.
+As EAVE-trained producer and curator, she executive produced film slates and exhibits for B3 Media and currently curates a public series of talks, film and exhibits at Sheffield International Documentary Festival.
 As a practice based researcher and senior lecturer, she holds grants concerning the Digital Society (Wellcome) and environmental storytelling (Natural Environment Research Council).